MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-bounds-check-widget.rst

         }
     }

-This block of code can be also extracted to a helper class in order to be used in several Widgets.
+This block of code may also be extracted to a helper class in order to be used in other Widgets.

 .. code-block:: java

     public class LabelBoundsCheck {

-    static void fits(final Font font, final String text, final int contentWidth) {
+    public static void fits(final Font font, final String text, final int contentWidth) {
             int stringWidth = font.stringWidth(text);
             if (stringWidth > contentWidth) {
                 for (int i = text.length() - 1; i >= 0; i--) {